 The Company owns a 100% interest in the Cerro Colorado mine, located in northern Sonora, Mexico.
 The property consists of seven mineral concessions covering the area of the mine and seven concessions in the immediate vicinity of the mine totalling 12,753 hectares.
 Gold is produced in doré in Mexico and then shipped to a refiner in the United States for final refining prior to sale.
 The project is subject to a NSR royalty of 3%.
-As of September 30, 2013, the Company stopped full scale mining operations and is continuing to process gold from the leach pad.
+On September 30, 2013, the Company stopped full scale mining operations and is continuing to process gold from the leach pad.

-For the year ended December 31, 2012, an impairment charge totalling \$1,576,221 (2011 - \$8,600,000) was recorded against the Cerro Colorado mine.
-The impairment was charged against the carrying value of the mine for 1,576,222 (2011 - \$4,650,000) and plant and equipment for \$nil (2011 - \$3,950,000).
+For the year ended December 31, 2012, an impairment charge totalling \$1,576,221 was recorded against the Cerro Colorado mine.
+The impairment was charged against the carrying value of the mine for \$1,576,222.